rnegron/django-project-template/README.md

-# Raúl's django-project-template
+# Raúl's Django project template

-When I get an idea for a backend project, I want to get up and running quickly with all my favorite tools.
+When I get an idea for a backend project, I want to get up and running quickly with all my favorite packages.
 Hence this template repository!

 ## About